zahid267/react-weather/README.md

 ```
 GIVEN a weather dashboard with three city names
-When the use opens the app, the weather for the first is presented
+When the use opens the app, the weather for the first city is presented
 WHEN a user click on a city
 THEN he/she is presented with the current and future conditions for that city
 WHEN he/she view current weather conditions for that city